Degree and Course Requirements

 PhD students conduct research and analyze policies on issues of importance to society, and will be prepared for university-level teaching and for social work research upon graduation.
 The School works closely with PhD graduates in pursuing job opportunities.

-Complete information on all degree requirements for our graduate programs is listed on the UIUC Programs of Study website, found by clicking the button below.
+Complete information on all degree requirements for our graduate programs is listed on the University of Illinois Urbana-Champaign Programs of Study website.

 Emphasis on research as well as the theoretical foundations and knowledge base of social work are reflected in the generalist courses: